 Bruce, the same user that submitted (initiated) the review.
 Note that for this user, the review process is shown in an active state in the Tasklist panel under Activities.
 For reviewers, the activity is now closed because their contribution tasks have been completed.

 Summarize review task in the Tasklist panel will move the review flow to its final stage, as presented in the Summarize review form dialog.

 Clicking the dialog's button will close off the active Design Review process.
 Note that with the more advanced Design Review processes that are available, further steps such as specifying a completed/rejected conclusion or instigating a design Rework task are included in the assessment stage.

-To examine the completed Design Review, select the Show Closed option from the menu in the Tasklist panel and select the closed task from the list.
+To examine the completed Design Review, refresh the Activities entries in the Tasklist panel (), check the Show Closed option in the menu and select the closed task from the list.
 The following dialog includes a summary of the review information (under the Data tab) and the process flow diagram (Diagram tab) with the progress state highlighted – which is